 To continue a discussion on ignorance and the degree to which it has and will affect our development and progress as a nation, I must add critical thinking skills to the mix.
 In my time as an instructor, I describe this to students as the question everything skill.
 As a part of my course curriculum, critical thinking exercises are done involving critical analysis which “…is a systematic analysis of an idea, text, or piece of literature that discusses its validity and evaluates its worth(www.webster.edu/academic-resource-center/writingcenter/writing-tips/analysis.html).”
 More times than not, during the critical examination exercises, I realize the extent to which students have a significant deficit in critical thinking and analysis.

 Among the examples that I can give, one recent classroom activity comes to mind.
 The students in the classroom were asked to bring a recent news article to class or they could opt for sending me links to news stories before class began.
 As with most of my classes, we began with a mini-lecture on a topic (Critical thinking and analysis in this case) followed by a hands-on activity.
 One student had taken the video option and had emailed me two links.
 One of the links was from a popular conservative news source and the other was from a well known liberal news source.
 At the end of the second video, a student yelled out fake news.
 I was curious as to why the student felt so passionate about this particular news source and asked questions about how often he viewed the source and why he felt the way he did.
 His evidence was lacking as he admitted, he’d seen it a couple of times, but his parents watched the other channel quite frequently.
-Ultimately, the student had made a judgement without investigation which showed a significant lack in the ability or lack of willingness (which is worse in my mind) to critically examine both news sources.
+Ultimately, the student had made a judgment without investigation which showed a significant lack in the ability or lack of willingness (which is worse in my mind) to critically examine both news sources.

 This leads me to my thoughts on stifled creativity.
 I, like Sir Ken Robinson, believe that the lack of creative thinking in schools is producing citizens without the ability to innovate.
 Creativity may lead to innovation which may lead to progress and is, in my opinion, a necessary element of our long-term survival.
-After all, without imagination, the light bulb would not exist, we would still be riding horses (or perhaps walking), we would not know how to build shelter for a storm, and using the internet to post this blog would be an impossibility.
+After all, without imagination, the light bulb would not exist, we would still be riding horses (or perhaps walking), we would not know how to build a shelter for a storm, and using the internet to post this blog would be an impossibility.

 If we are not equipped with knowledge and lack the ability to critically examine issues/problems, there can be no creative thought toward solutions/innovation.
 That is my claim, and I am sticking to it.
 Let’s return to the fake news comment that I discussed earlier in this post.
 During the exercise, students were divided into groups of 3-4 students.
 A select few were able to answer the critical thinking questions and began to creatively address the issue of eliminating bias in the news media while the other students sat nearly mute.
 During a reflective journal at the end of class, over 3/4 of the students wrote that the exercise was too difficult.
-They made comments like I thought the activity was too difficult, I’m not good with solutions, and/or I didn’t agree that [name a newscast] was bias.
-With the critical thinking questions laid out in front of them, completion of a full discussion on bias and how to critically examine the videos, and some examples from other activities on solutions to problems, students still had great difficulty critically examining and developing a solution to address the bias in news.
+They made comments like I thought the activity was too difficult, I’m not good with solutions, and/or I didn’t agree that [name a newscast] is biased.
+With the critical thinking questions laid out in front of them, completion of a full discussion on biases and how to critically examine the videos, and some examples from other activities on solutions to problems, students still had great difficulty critically examining and developing a solution to address the bias in news.
 Unfortunately, this phenomenon was not limited to the aforementioned activity.
 In that case, it would not be worth mentioning.
-The problem of students being unable to employ critical thinking and creative problem solving skills during similar class activities has been a prevalent issue across the board.
+The problem of students being unable to employ critical thinking and creative problem-solving skills during similar class activities has been a prevalent issue across the board.
 I believe this is a clear and unfortunate reflection of the greater whole – at the very least the issue should be a growing concern in the United States, but I suspect based on the state of the world that the problem spreads much further.

-Admittedly, my understanding of the world is limited to what I have learned (from others/self study), but the trajectory of our world seems to be going in a direction to which I do not want my own children to follow.
-I firmly believe that our knowledge deficit, decreased creativity, and decreased ability to critically think can be seen in the lack of new innovation in businesses in this country.
+Admittedly, my understanding of the world is limited to what I have learned (from others/ self-study), but the trajectory of our world seems to be going in a direction to which I do not want my own children to follow.
+I firmly believe that our knowledge deficit, decreased creativity, and decreased the ability to critically think can be seen in the lack of new innovation in businesses in this country.
 Since the primary source of our knowledge and skills (critical thinking and otherwise) appear to be those we gain from school, does it then make sense to begin a reformation of our educational system that will encourage acquisition of knowledge far outside that of the testing materials?
-Again, I do not claim that the schools systems are entirely at fault, but they are a good starting point for change.
+Again, I do not claim that the school systems are entirely at fault, but they are a good starting point for change.
 The next question is where do we find a wealth of individuals who are not products of what I believe to be a broken system?
 We are in dire need of educators who have an ability to think outside the box, those who are able to critically examine the current state of education, and those who can engage in a creative process to heal a broken system so that our children can go on to learn and live extraordinary lives.